About This Chapter

 9. Determining a Bond's Issuance Price

 In this lesson, we'll discuss factors that affect a bond's issue price: demand, risk, and market conditions.
-You'll also learn if these factors increase or decrease bond prices.
+You'll also discover whether these factors increase or decrease bond prices.

 10. Issuing Bonds at a Discount or a Premium